SmithEcophysLab/NutNet_LBK/Log/nutnet_lbb_log.md

 - took height on 10 individuals of all species
 - took annual light measurements
 - composition, light, and height measurements saved to Epicollect
+- **COMMON LARGE ANNUAL IS CHENOPODIUM INCANUM - per R. Cox***

+## September 18, 2021
+- took ~300-400 g of soil from the biomass strips in each plot